 It was truly a dream come true to finally be able to vacation in Hawaii for two weeks where we got to take in the beauty of Maui for one week after one week in Kauai.

-There are endless possibilities in Kauai.
+There are endless possibilities in Kauai, Hawaii.
 From exploring the shorelines and its countless beaches to trekking the Nā Pali-Kona Forest Reserve or experiencing the mouthwatering local cuisine.
-This guide gives you a one week in Kauai itinerary of our top recommendations that includes the experiences we had during our stay in Kauai, some extras for your consideration as well as where to stay and where to eat recommendations.
+This guide gives you a 7-day Kauai itinerary of our top recommendations that includes the experiences we had during our stay in Kauai, some extras for your consideration as well as where to stay and where to eat recommendations.

 This island paradise is only 25 miles wide.
 This guide includes experiences from the north shore to the south shore and everywhere in between.
-We guarantee to give you the most comprehensive itinerary possible with all the best Hawaii things to do for your one week in Kauai.
+We guarantee to give you the most comprehensive Kauai itinerary possible with all the best Hawaii things to do for 7 days in Kauai.

 Where to Stay During your One Week in Kauai